 Plus, you get the great benefits of scaling up and down as you need.
 At the same time, you’re not paying for extra equipment or space when things get rolling.
 Plus, the right outsourcing partner will have experts in the area of lead generation and introduction, meaning you’ve got a qualified team at reasonable prices.

 BPaaS is one of the harder cloud services to get a handle on for many because it can mean a wide range of things at any given moment.
-The crux in our outsourcing conversation is that BPaaS relies on automation of systems and tools to accomplish tasks via software, instead of simply moving manual work from your staff to an outsource partner.
+The crux in our outsourcing conversation is that BPaaS relies on automation of processes and systems and tools to accomplish tasks via software, instead of simply moving manual work from your staff to an outsource partner.

 This realm focuses on APIs to share data, software to perform tasks, and reporting to show you what has been accomplished.
 Think of it as a platform or programmatic BPO.